zimmerry/zimmerman-dev/content/projects/spotify-react.md

     - Viewing song details and lyrics
     - Liking and unliking songs
     - Viewing users' Liked Songs, Followed Artists, and Playlists
+    - Play music with the Web Playback SDK